recursion-ninja/CSc-85011-Distributed-Computing-Project/doc/README.md

 ```
 The generated executables will be in `/broking-back-end/demo/target` and `domain-back-end/demo/target` folders.

 The domain executable should be executed on three different servers.
-Once all three domains are up and running, sent the IP addresses of the domains to the broker:
+Once all three domains are up and running, send their IP address to the broker:

 ```
 curl --location --request POST 'http://<broker-ip>:8080/api/domains' --header 'Content-Type: application/json' \